 • Ms. Ashford goes on to reveal other significant benefits for spouses when it comes to Individual Retirement Accounts (IRAs), Social Security benefits, and health insurance savings.
 If your spouse dies, you have more protection if you’re married than not.

+Not to mention, being married often brings in a double income which is always great.
+Some couples even choose to invest in mtn shares, as well as other shares on the stock market, to increase their income and put aside more money for their retirement.
+After all, the benefits on an IRA are great.
 Some of you reading this view these benefits as an abstraction, something you can deal with way down the road.
 Perhaps.
 But when that day comes, you may have wished you had gotten married.

 Health benefits of marriage